michaelloudermilk/ml/Discovery-Troubleshooting.md

 ### **airCube**

 You can download support info via UI.
 It's a small blue lifebuoy icon.
+UNMS logs are included in FW 1.1.0+ (syslog).

 ## Where to find UNMS logs